Melancon gets Soto in 9th, Dbacks hold off Nats 4-3 - NewsBreak

 Hummel’s homer off Rogers gave Arizona a 4-2 lead in the fifth.

-Washington got within 4-3 in the eighth when Josh Bell reached on a catcher's interference call against Jose Herrera with two outs and the bases loaded.
+Washington got within 4-3 in the eighth when Josh Bell reached on a catcher’s interference call against Jose Herrera with two outs and the bases loaded, but Ruiz popped out to end the threat.

+“We had opportunities the last couple of innings to put the game away and we just couldn’t do it,” Nationals manager Dave Martinez said.
+“But I’ll take my chances with those guys, especially Juan up there in that situation (in the ninth).”

 After solo home runs by Davidson and McCarthy made it 2-0, Cruz tied it with a two-run homer after Soto walked leading off the fourth.